Darwin, Northern Territory: 1970–present

 On 25 December 1974, Darwin was struck by Cyclone Tracy, which killed 71 people and destroyed over 70% of the city's buildings, including many old stone buildings such as the Palmerston Town Hall, which could not withstand the lateral forces the winds generated.
 After the disaster, 30,000 of the population of 46,000 were evacuated in the biggest airlift in Australia's history.
 The town was rebuilt with newer materials and techniques during the late 1970s by the Darwin Reconstruction Commission, led by former Brisbane Lord mayor Clem Jones.
-A satellite city of Palmerston was built 20 km east of Darwin in the early 1980s.
+In the early 1980s, a satellite city of Palmerston was built 20 km east of Darwin.

-On 17 September 2003, the Adelaide–Darwin railway was completed, with the opening of the Alice Springs–Darwin standard gauge line.
+In September 2003, the Adelaide–Darwin railway was completed, with the opening of the Alice Springs–Darwin standard gauge line.

+A 2003 saltwater crocodile attack south of the city was the inspiration for the 2007 film Black Water.